A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

-Therefore, graph-based RE approaches construct document-level graphs and utilize graph structures to model the complicated relationships among entities.
-Such graph representations enable the efficient capture of local and global contextual information, thereby facilitating the discovery of implicit relations.
+\textbf{Summary}.
+Graph-based RE approaches construct document-level graphs and utilize graph structures to model the complicated relationships among entities.
+Such graph representations efficiently capture local and global contextual information, thereby facilitating the discovery of implicit relations.
 However, the construction and maintenance of graph structures can be computationally demanding, and the quality of the underlying graph representation plays a crucial role in determining the effectiveness of graph-based models.
-Conversely, path-based (non-graph-based) approaches concentrate on the sequential context and semantic patterns within candidate entity pairs, which employ syntactic dependency structures or pre-trained models to connect target entities directly or through contextual tokens.
+Conversely, path-based (non-graph-based) approaches concentrate on the sequential context and semantic patterns within candidate entity pairs, employing syntactic dependency structures or pre-trained models to connect target entities directly or through contextual tokens.
 These approaches generally exhibit greater computational efficiency and adaptability for various relation extraction tasks.
-However, these methods may be less proficient at capturing global relational information.
-Both approaches have demonstrated notable performance in document-level RE tasks.
-And they have great potential for further enhancing document-level RE performance with a better understanding of documents and multi-hop reasoning capabilities.
+However, path-based approaches may be less proficient than graph-based approaches at capturing global relational information.
+This limitation arises due to the sequential nature of path-based approaches, which may struggle to comprehensively capture relationships spanning distant parts of the document.
+Overall, both graph-based and path-based approaches have shown effectiveness in document-level RE tasks, with the potential for further enhancement through document understanding and the integration of multi-hop reasoning capabilities for inferring complex relationships.